nene/prettier-plugin-sql-cst/README.md

 ## Configuration

 The standard Prettier options apply.
-There's also one SQL-specific option:
+There are also some SQL-specific options:

 | API Option       |  Default   | Description                                            |
 | ---------------- | :--------: | ------------------------------------------------------ |